 communities statewide with the goal of improving the quality of life

 for the state’s citizens.
 The Foundation administers many different

 types of funds.
 Most of the Funds are restricted to a specific

 purpose.
-This page deals with the guidelines for the
+This page focuses on the guidelines for the

-Foundation’s Unrestricted Grants.
+Foundation’s Statewide Greatest Needs Fund.
 Applications for a grant from

 the regional community endowment funds are available from the local